Case Study - Establishing Research Infrastructure for a Product Team in the Dark

 Reflection

-Solution sketching earlier.
+• I'd bring solution sketching in earlier.
 Not to jump to answers, but to show what "solutions informed by this map" could look like.
-Would have built momentum during foundational work.
+Would have built momentum during foundational work instead of only after.